-- 1. Each student is expected to participate actively in the course for which he or she is registered. - 2.
-Besides the general requirement for the student to participate actively in the course the additional effort requirements for each component, such as attendance and test requirements, are listed in the University Course Catalogue and laid down in the course guide. - 3.
-A student may be granted exemption from attendance for reasons demonstrably beyond his or her control (for instance as a result of illness or family circumstances), at the discretion of the course coordinator.
-The
+1. Students are expected to participate actively in the courses they registered for.

-- student must notify the study programme's secretariat of his or her absence in advance.
+- 2. Besides the general requirement for the student to participate actively in the course the additional effort requirements for each component, such as attendance and test requirements, are listed in the University Course Catalogue and laid down in the course guide. - 3.
+Students may be granted exemption from attendance for reasons demonstrably beyond their control (for instance as a result of illness or family circumstances), at the discretion of the course coordinator.
+Students must notify the study programme's secretariat of their absence in advance.
 The course coordinator may request the student to provide written evidence. - 4.
 In the event of qualitatively or quantitatively inadequate participation, the course coordinator may exclude the student from further participation in the course or part of it. - 5.
 Effort requirements (such as holding a presentation or writing a paper) can never expire.
-If a student fails to meet an effort requirement in time for reasons beyond his or her control, he or she must report to the course coordinator immediately after the situation has arisen and, if instructed by the course coordinator, provide evidence of the exceptional circumstances. - 6.
+If students fail to meet an effort requirement in time for reasons beyond their control, they must report to the course coordinator immediately after the situation has arisen and, if instructed by the course coordinator, provide evidence of the exceptional circumstances. - 6.
 Students who wish to apply for special arrangements with regard to effort requirements as a result of chronic illness, disability or Outstanding Student Athlete status, may submit a request to the Board of Examiners (see also Art.
 7.3).